shaposhnikoff/my_medium_articles_starred/how-we-increase-security-with-vault-for-our-cloud-service-bd1f410c34dc.md

 * This token is also encrypted with ansible-vault and protected by a password

-* Ansible-vault password is encrypted with PGP keys
+* Ansible-vault password is encrypted with PGP keys*.*

-*Originally written by *Bel Kebir Bouazza*, published on [blog.enalean.com](https://blog.enalean.com/how-we-increase-security-vault-tuleap-enterprise-cloud/).*